thedavidchu/dolang/README.md

 This project is to be bootstrapped in Python.
 Since it targets C, I can choose any language for the bootstrap.
 I chose Python because of its rich standard library, and I am faster at writing Python than C.

+For performance reasons, I have considered writing it in Rust.
+However, I am too far gone in Python (although I could do layer by layer).

 Language Features
 --------------------------------------------------------------------------------